 How to Remove Inaccurate Information From Your Credit Report

-So, let's say you are in the process of buying a house or a car, chances are someone is going to pull your credit to see how credit worthy you are and what kind of loan they are going to offer you.
+If you are in the process of buying a house or a car, the lender is going to pull your credit to see how credit worthy you are and what kind of loan they are going to offer you.
 But lo and behold, your credit score is not as high as you thought and there are some items on your credit report which are not accurate.
 How in the world did this information get on your credit report in the first place and what can you do about getting it off as quick as possible?

 Credit Reporting Agency Made a Mistake

 Inaccurate credit information can get on your report in a number of ways — one of which is from the credit bureaus.
 A service bureau or credit bureau can make a mistake which is caused by their database and query system.
 One type of common error is the merging of credit reports due to two people having similar social security numbers.
 The bureaus have been known to merge files when consumers' names are similar and they share seven of nine digits in their social security numbers. (of course the bureaus deny this ever happens) And, the social security administration can be partly to blame for "double issuing" social security numbers and for accidentally listing living citizens as deceased.

 An independent analysis of 30,000 consumer complaints filed with the FTC found the majority of complaints were about unresolved errors on credit files held by one or more of the big three credit reporting agencies.
 An error rate of a staggering 30 percent, where in most cases these easy fixes dragged on for months and months.